CodingItWrong/codingitwrong.com/_posts/2020-04-01-how-we-got-here.md

 This is a record of the role President Donald Trump played in bringing this about.
 I plan on keeping it up-to-date with the most significant facts; please feel free to send any (or any corrections) along to me at [@CodingItWrong](https://twitter.com/CodingItWrong) or virus[at]codingitwrong[dot]com.

 Did "nobody see this coming?"
 No, there's plenty that the Trump administration could have done to better prepare:
-- 2018: Trump disbanded the National Security Council pandemic unit. [[link]](https://abcnews.go.com/Politics/wireStory/trump-disbanded-nsc-pandemic-unit-experts-praised-69594177)
+- 2018: the Trump administration disbanded the National Security Council pandemic unit. [[link]](https://abcnews.go.com/Politics/wireStory/trump-disbanded-nsc-pandemic-unit-experts-praised-69594177)
-- Sep 2019: White House economists published a study about the devastating economic effect of a pandemic. [[link]](https://www.nytimes.com/2020/03/31/business/coronavirus-economy-trump.html)
+- Sep 2019: White House economists published a study about the devastating death toll and economic effect of a pandemic. [[link]](https://www.nytimes.com/2020/03/31/business/coronavirus-economy-trump.html)
 * Dec 2019: China informed the World Health Organization about the coronavirus; the CDC was informed on January 3 at the latest. [[link]](https://twitter.com/SethAbramson/status/1241864649139785730)
 - Jan: The US and South Korea detected their first case on the same day, but South Korea is far ahead of the US on testing. [[link]](https://www.reuters.com/article/us-health-coronavirus-testing-specialrep/special-report-how-korea-trounced-u-s-in-race-to-test-people-for-coronavirus-idUSKBN2153BW)
 - Jan: the US was aware of containment measures China was already taking, but took no similar action. [[link]](https://twitter.com/isgoodrum/status/1241897993608945671)